Motivation

 Pre-requisites

-• A wildcard cert is issued for:
+A wildcard cert issued to yourdomain.com (Example)

 • /srv/certs/homelab-fullchain.pem